CDVyhlidal/Cactus/README-MORE.txt

 just relax.. you don't need to reinstall.
 Just extract the files from the Bundle for the version you want and drop them into your Diablo II folder (Replacing the existing files in there).
-You already have the MPQ files, so simply replacing the dlls should do the trick, and re-running that version in BVS should fix it.
+You already have the MPQ files, so simply replacing the dlls should do the trick, and re-running that version in Cactus should fix it.

 If your MPQs get screwed... well then good game.
 Go get the disks.